Public Computer Access Policy

 Gaston County Public Library computer users must fully adhere to all conditions and terms of agreement, including these guidelines:

-Computer access is made available on a first-come, first-serve basis;
+- Computer access is made available on a first-come, first-served basis

 Final authority for the determination of adopted public computer access policy is vested in the Gaston County Public Library Board of Trustees.
 Ultimate responsibility for enforcement rests with the Library Director.
 Responsibility for actual enforcement rests with Library personnel who shall discharge this obligation consistent with the Board's adopted policies, procedures, and guidelines.